 In the past Linda often found herself learning skills on the fly as they were needed on the job.
 Later, she would attain certification with those newly acquired skills.
 This time around, she decided she wanted to attain certification purely for herself, without her job serving as the primary catalyst, “I wanted to show that I did it.”

 On Twitter, Linda had long followed WomenWhoCode, an international non-profit organization for women pursuing technology careers.
-It was through them that she found Practicum’s web development program, and she quickly decided to come on board.
+It was through them that she found Practicum’s software engineering program, and she quickly decided to come on board.

 She said that quite often, Practicum adapted for the students, instead of students needing to adapt to the program.
 “Usually, If you go to boot camps, if something doesn’t work for you, you have to adapt yourself.
 But here we have the opportunity to make the program adapt to our necessities and make the journey easier.”

 Practicum’s community also turned out to be an indispensable resource for Linda’s self-development during her studies.
 Linda thinks that helping others was a valuable experience, “Even if you know it, when you have to explain it to somebody who doesn’t understand, you have to make it easy — that person has to understand it.
 When you make it easy, you also make it easy for yourself.”

 Not only that, but working with her peers as a group led to new revelations as well.
 She noted the value of looking at others’ code, “It’s like writing a book, you can write the same sentence in different ways.”
 Linda says that talking, brainstorming, and figuring out problems with her fellow students helped her to see new solutions.